kelby/mimblewimble-grin/api3001-ke-hu-duan/ruan-jian-rpc.md

 peers

+> /// Start all server HTTP handlers.
+Register all of them with Iron
+>
+> /// and runs the corresponding HTTP server.
+>
+> ///
+>
+> /// Hyper currently has a bug that prevents clean shutdown.
+In order
+>
+> /// to avoid having references kept forever by handlers, we only pass
+>
+> /// weak references.
+Note that this likely means a crash if the handlers are
+>
+> /// used after a server shutdown \(which should normally never happen,
+>
+> /// except during tests\).

 ```rust
 /// Gets block details given either a hash or height.
 /// Optionally return results as "compact blocks" by passing "?compact" query param GET /v1/blocks/<hash>?compact